Did you know that color, according to research and studies, is a mere sensation and not an object or property?

 What are the primary colors?

+Primary colors (in art) are combined with each other to make other ranges of color.
+The three primary colors are blue, yellow, and red.
+Meanwhile, when primary colors are combined with one another they produce another set of colors called secondary colors.
+These colors are orange, violet, and green.
+The complement of each primary color is the combination of the other two primary colors; so red’s complementary color is green since blue and yellow makes green.
+It follows that orange is the complementary color of blue, while violet is the complementary color of yellow.
+Complementary colors are especially made to produce pleasing colors for artwork and graphic designs.
+Since complementing colors make each other look brighter, mixing complementary colors with one another gives you a tertiary color that produce the colors brown and gray.
+Pigment Color - (paint) reflected light Are black and white considered colors?
 Believe it or not, black and white, although normally included in the color choices, are not considered as colors according to Physics.
 White is actually the presence of all colors while black is the absence of all colors.
 In white light, an object that reflects all wavelengths will appear white while one that absorbs all wavelengths will appear black.
 However, according to human perception, black and white are considered colors since you can see them and use them to describe objects, such as a white hat or a black shoe.

 How many colors are there?